Programmable Dynamic Phase Control of a Quasiperiodic Optical Lattice: Apparatus

-The small phase dither from the EOM allows us to detect and manipulate the change in optical power due to the changing optical phase in the radiofrequency (RF) regime, where there is less environmental noise.
+By controlling the frequency of each beam, we thus control the phase.
+The phase dither from the EOM allows us to detect and manipulate the change in optical power due to the changing optical phase in the radiofrequency (RF) regime, where there is less environmental noise.
 We measure the signals using eight (two per beam pair) home-built resonant RF photodetectors (Appendix \ref{app:rpd}) and feed the signal into a control circuit that adjusts the AOM drive tone frequencies to stabilize the optical phase.
 The control circuit processes the RF signals from the phase detector, along with control signals that determine the phase setpoint, to produce an error signal via an IQ mixing scheme (see Appendix \ref{app:pll} for more details).
-This error signal drives an active proportional-integral control servo, whose output controls the frequency of an RF tone generated by a voltage controlled oscillator.
+The error signal drives an active proportional-integral control servo, whose output controls the frequency of an RF tone that is generated by a voltage controlled oscillator.
 This tone passes through a variable gain amplifier before driving an AOM.
 When the phase loop is closed, the servo feeds back onto the frequency of the controlled lattice beam such that the phase difference between it and the reference beam follows the setpoint phase defined by the control signals.
 This capability allows us to program arbitrary phase evolution trajectories for each of the controlled beams, which in turn translates to arbitrary control over translation and phasonic configuration of the quasicrystal, subject only to the locking bandwidth of the phase control system.